TyrfingMjolnir/FMPXMLRESULT2generator/README.md

 <img alt="[x] Format Using Layout will provoke the export to populate the LAYOUT-attribute" src="FormatUsingLayout.png" width="100%" max-width=1008>

-How to use this file in terminal
+How to use these files in terminal
 ---
 ```bash
 $ xsltproc fmpxmlresult2nodeexpress.xslt test.xml > ~/projectname/route/view.js